Archaeological investigations suggest that there was a church on the hill to the north of Buckfastleigh from early Saxon times.

 The new Mission Community

 In summer 2014 we, together with the 4 churches of Dean Prior, Landscove, Staverton and Littlehempston, became the Dart Valley Mission Community, and then in November 2018 this together with the parishes of South Brent and Rattery became the Dart and Avon Mission Community.
+(Mission Community is the term used in Exeter Diocese for what may be called a team ministry elsewhere).

 Present day problems